Table of Contents

 On the 15th of September 2008 the US bank Lehman Brothers indebted to the point of $ 613 billion and went to court with an application for bankruptcy and for protection from creditors.
 The bankruptcy of Lehman Brothers has been the largest in the US history.
 Never before has such a powerful financial institution been ruined.
 Busting of the fourth-largest US investment bank had a negative impact on the main stock exchange quotations in many countries and a negative impact on energy prices.

 Oil prices fell from $ 147 per barrel to less than $ 40.
 The stock market crash in October 2008 was a record year for the US market for the past 20 years, and for the Japanese market it was a record year ever.
 Within the two years of crisis the largest respectable investment banks with hundred years of history collapsed.
 Bank of America swallowed Merrill Lynch, and Solomon Brothers and Morgan Stanley changed their status: investment activity has been replaced by commercial.
 Pillars of business, such as General Motors, Chrysler and others, turned to the government of assistance.
-In fact, it was a nationalized private debt: the largest financial institutions – Fannie Mae and Freddie Mac (USA), and holders of privatee mortgage debt of 14 trillion dollars, were bought by the state.
+In fact, it was a nationalized private debt: the largest financial institutions – Fannie Mae and Freddie Mac (USA), and holders of private mortgage debt of 14 trillion dollars, were bought by the state.

 “Bush-Era” Tax Breaks